purple4pur/purple4pur.github.io/backup/Loop With fork-join_none and Automatic Variables.md

 `automatic` and `static` are variable lifetime modifiers.

 `automatic` means the variable only lives in current scope, which is the default behavior of many other programming languages.
-According to [SystemVerilog 1800-2023 LRM](https://ieeexplore.ieee.org/document/10458102) *6.21 Scope and lifetime*:
+According to [SystemVerilog LRM (2023)](https://ieeexplore.ieee.org/document/10458102) *6.21 Scope and lifetime*:

 > Class methods and declared `for` loop variables are by default automatic, regardless of the lifetime attribute of the scope in which they are declared.